About the Lab/PSB

 The VIB-UGent Center for Plant Systems Biology (PSB) is a world-leading plant science institute located at the heart of a renowned Plant Biotech campus in Ghent, Belgium.
-Its mission is to integrate genetics, genomics, and bio-computing to unravel plant biological processes and to further translate this knowledge into value for society.
+Its mission is to unravel plant biological processes and translate this knowledge into value for society.
 Please visit us at www.psb.ugent.be for more information.

 An ERC Starting grant-funded postdoc position is available in the group of Prof. Inge De Clercq at the VIB-UGent Center for Plant Systems Biology (PSB) and Ghent University, Belgium.

-You will study inter-organelle (between mitochondria, chloroplasts, and the ER) communication during the plant’s interaction with fungal and oomycete pathogens.
+You will study inter-organelle (between mitochondria, chloroplasts, and the ER) communication during the plant’s interaction with pathogens.
 Your project is embedded within the ERC-STG grant, entitled “COSI: Understanding organelle communication through COntact SItes in plant stress responses”, which studies the direct association between organelles through stress-induced contact sites by implementing state-of-the-art cell biology and proteomics approaches.
-With this exciting project, we seek to provide new mechanistic and functional insight into how stress signals are perceived and transduced between intracellular organelles and how they are translated into appropriate defence responses in the nucleus.
-You will design and implement tools to detect the dynamic (or reversible) association between organelles and characterize the dynamic proteome at their contact sites.
-Using the established tools, you will study inter-organelle contact sites during various stress conditions, focussing on biotic stresses.
-You will also be involved in guiding Ph.D. projects focusing on this topic.
+With this exciting project, we seek to provide new mechanistic and functional insight into how stress signals are perceived and transduced between intracellular organelles and how they are translated into appropriate defence responses.
+You will design and implement tools to detect the dynamic (or reversible) association between organelles and use these tools to monitor contact site dynamics during various (biotic and/or abiotic) stress conditions using confocal microscopy and super-resolution microscopy.
+In addition, you will be involved in the characterization of the dynamic proteome at these stress-induced contact sites.
+You will also be involved in guiding a Ph.D. project focusing on this topic.

 - You have a Ph.D. degree in Biotechnology, Biochemistry, Biology, Bio-engineering, or equivalent.